 The percentage of uninsured people who are hospitalized abroad is increasing each year.
 Without insurance to cover their medical costs, travellers often face bankruptcy or must repay part or all of their serious medical bills once they return home.

 Make sure you list any medical conditions you may have, and if the worst happens, you will be sure to get most if not all of your medical expenses covered.
-Many companies will now get you backpacker insurance quotes online.
+Many companies will now get you quotes online.

-If you’re planning a trip, make sure to look into your backpacker insurance options before you go.
+If you’re planning a trip, make sure to look into your insurance options before you go.
 You don’t want to be stuck in a foreign country, thousands of miles from home, with no money or support system.

 What you should know about Backpacker Travel Insurance cover